 The company recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
 The company is committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 Organisational structure and supply chains:

-Adare SEC provides Secure and Essential Communications to private and public sector clients who need to control the cost, quality and efficiency of their printed and electronic communications.
+Adare SEC provides Integrated Communication solutions to private and public sector clients who need to control the cost, quality and efficiency of their printed and electronic communications.